sisu-fingreen/fingreen-data/README.md

 Result files like `.xlsx`: use the `results` subfolder and again the excel file and sheet as subfolder names for results producted by your scripts.
 Example: `results/inputs-economy/beta-elasticities/my-results.xlsx`

+Queries into eg. StatFin database: use the `queries` subfolder and the same folder and file name structure as specified for graphs and results.

+Source data: use the `source-data` subfolder and either a subfolder structure as specified above, or a subfolder (eg. `euklems`) according to the data source.
+The latter especially for data that may be used in calculations of multiple input sheet data.

 Both graphs and results are excluded from the repo in the .gitignore for now.
+Source data files are also excluded by default, add manually with `git add` if tracking is needed.